-Date Rendered: 2019-09-05 12:54:11 PM UTC Available Online at: http://arks.princeton.edu/ark:/88435/td96k7095 JChap 7 rev. Oct.
-'90; Nov.2; Nov.7; Nov.19; Nov.29; Nov.
-30
+Date Rendered: 2019-09-05 12:52:57 PM UTC

+Available Online at: http://arks.princeton.edu/ark:/88435/08612t102

+// Chapter 5

 And when spring comes to the City people notice one another in the road; notice the strangers with whom they share aisles and tables and the space where intimate garments are laundered.
 Going in and out, in and out of the same door, they handle the handle; on trolleys and park benches they settle thighs on a seat in which hundreds have done it too.
 Copper coins dropped in the palm have been swallowed by children and tested by gypsies, but it's still money and people smile at that.
-It's the time of year when the City seems to contradict itself most, encouraging you to buy street food when you have no appetite at all; giving you a taste for a single room occupied by you alone and a craving to share it with someone you passed in the street.
-Really there is no contradiction--rather it's a condition: the range of what an artful City can do.
+It's the time of year when the City seems to contradict itself most, encouraging you to buy street food when you have no appetite at all; giving you a taste for a single room occupied by you alone as well as a craving to share it with someone you passed in the street.
+Really there is no contradiction -- rather it's a condition: the range of what an artful City can do.
 What can beat bricks warming up to the sun?
-The return of awnings.
-The removal of blankets from horses' backs.
+The return of awnings. removal of blankets from horses' backs.
 Tar softens under the heel and the darkness under bridges changes from gloom to cooling shade.
 After a light rain, when the leaves have come, branches are like wet fingers playing in wooly green hair.
-Blind men thrum and hum in the soft air as they inch steadily down the walk.
-They don't want to be near the old uncles positioning themselves in the middle of the block to play a six string guitar.